UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 Reference Material and Documentation
 ++++++++++++++++++++++++++++++++++++

-Since the game engine Python API is available online, you have an official excuse to keep a Web browser open while you work.
+Since the `UPBGE game engine Python API <https://upbge.org/docs/latest/api/index.html>`__ is available online, you have an official excuse to keep a Web browser open while you work.
-It's not a bad idea to keep an offline version of it, too.
-(You can find it on the book files.)
+It's not a bad idea to keep an `offline version of it <https://upbge.org/docs/latest/api/upbge-api-reference.zip>`__, too.
 Use it when you need to be more productive and the Internet is getting in your way (as in, always).

 It's good if you can start to gather example materials from the Internet and keep them organized.
 If you use the append feature in Blender to navigate to and import text files from your "collection",